William Carter (photographer): Life and career

 Having toured nationally and recorded as clarinetist with Turk Murphy’s Jazz Band at age twenty, William Carter remained active as a semi-professional jazz musician into his eighties.
-From 1990-2015 he served as Chairman of the San Francisco Traditional Jazz Foundation.
+From 1990 to 2015 he served as Chairman of the San Francisco Traditional Jazz Foundation.
 In 2015 he mounted an exhibition of his jazz and blues photographs, including portraits of Louis Armstrong donated to the Armstrong House and Museum in Queens, New York.

 Carter’s decades of travel photography took him throughout the world – Ireland, England, France, Scotland, Italy, Germany, Holland, Spain, India, Tibet, Hong Kong, Yugoslavia, Hungary, Vietnam, Gaza, the West Bank, Lebanon, Syria, Jordan, Israel, Uzbekistan, Mexico, Canada, Costa Rica.
 Closer to home, he documented the birth and care of premature babies in the neo-natal department of the Stanford University Hospital.

 William Carter’s photographs have been exhibited throughout the U.S. and in Europe.
 Over 250 of his black and white prints are held in the permanent collection of the J. Paul Getty Museum in Los Angeles.
 A Carter nude was shown in the Getty’s concise 150-year history of that genre in 2007-2008.
 Four of his Middle Eastern prints were exhibited at the Getty in "Engaged Observers," a major 2010 survey of photojournalism since 1960.
 Four Carter photographs of western Americana were shown at the San Francisco Museum of Modern Art; another, “Near Jerome, Arizona, 1970” was mounted at that museum’s grand reopening in 2016.
 His classic nudes were presented in the 1990s at Galerie zur Stockeregg in Zurich, Switzerland – then the leading photography gallery in continental Europe.

 Carter was a founding board member of Photo Alliance, San Francisco, in 1996.
-He served on the board of Humanities West, San Francisco, from 1996-2001, where he produced programs on Jerusalem and New Orleans.
+He served on the board of Humanities West, San Francisco, from 1996 to 2001, where he produced programs on Jerusalem and New Orleans.
 And he was a founding member of the Photographs Council at the J. Paul Getty Museum from 2005 until c.
 2012.

+Carter died in Oakland, California, on January 1, 2025, at the age of 90.

+Collections

 Museum collections containing photographs by William Carter: